I wish I knew them when I started;

 Lesson 4.
 Systems: You have to have basic automation systems in place.
 Invoicing, Lead, Proposal, Project Management systems will get you organized and will build efficiency that you cannot get from using a spreadsheet.
 Its all the more challenging when you decide to do it 6 months into your business when you already have a bunch of stuff on word, excel, pdf etc.

 Lesson 5.
-Numbers – You have to know your numbers.
+Numbers – You got to know your numbers.
 I cant tell you how important this is.
-You have to be on top of your Sales, operating, marketing and other such Statistics on a daily basis.
+You have to be on top of your Sales, operations, marketing, finance, collections and other such Statistics on a daily basis.
 These numbers will eventually drive you to success.
 If you don’t know your numbers, you will continue to remain in a state of illusion always thinking that things are under control.

 Lesson 6.
 Recurring Income – Projects that bring in a one time return are definitely not worth pursuing unless the margins you are making are rather substantial.

 Action – Always build a pricing component into your business that will give you recurring returns from the client you have acquired.
 In the case of a Web design business, it could be a monthly maintenance fee.
 Customers will not mind paying you on an ongoing basis as most of them would go on to build it into their budgets.